MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   and that literal then preserved the section's divergences (`Comparison / B-tree / hash` for the canonical banner, `boolean`/`integer` for `bool`/`int4`, eq-first ordering, a one-line operator head, wider opclass spacing).
 Adding the divider gives each behaviour one owner and no transcription.
+The cell index sets (`h3indexset`, `quadbinset`, `s2cellset`) have no divider there: their hash region starts exactly at their first hash function, after the B-tree opclass, and renders from `funcs`/`opcls` like every other set.
 - `aggregate_families` is **20/20**: `561_tposechain_aggfuncs.in.sql` carries the
   surface its siblings carry, every statement binding a generic transition or final function, so the family needs no kernel of its own.